DryPeng/clashT/README.md

 > [!Note]
 > We have temporarily ensured the readability of the document.
 Because the original repo ([Clash](https://github.com/Dreamacro/clash/)) cannot be viewed (404), some "issue" cannot be viewed.

-You can find the latest documentation at https://clashT.drypeng.io/.
+~~You can find the latest documentation at https://clashT.drypeng.io/.~~ -> Please wait for us to rebuild.
+Now if you want view documents, please go to the [docs folder](https://github.com/DryPeng/clashT/tree/master/docs) to temporarily view the documentation.

 ## Credits